-To facilitate the chapel's management, an advisory committee will be formed, consisting of representatives from the West Virginia House of Delegates, the West Virginia Senate, a member of the public, and the Secretary of Administration or their designee.
+To facilitate the chapel's management, a Capitol Chapel Advisory Committee will be formed, comprising representatives from the West Virginia House of Delegates, the West Virginia Senate, a member of the public, and the Secretary of Administration or their designee as chair.
 The chapel will be funded through state budget appropriations, private donations, and grants, while ensuring that no state funds are used to promote any specific religion.
-The chapel will be open during regular business hours and will operate under guidelines that promote inclusivity and respect for diverse beliefs, prohibiting any single religious group from claiming exclusive rights to the space.
+The chapel will be open during regular business hours and will not allow any religious group exclusive rights to its use, promoting inclusivity and respect for diverse beliefs.
 The act will take effect immediately upon passage.

 Statutes affected: